yeastrc/proxl-web-app/docs/using/spectrum-viewer.rst

 .. image:: /images/lorikeet-crosslink-ion-series.png

-ProXL displays the ion series for each of the linked peptides separately.
+Proxl displays the ion series for each of the linked peptides separately.
 The sequences and positions of the crosslink are presented graphically at the top of the window.
 In the sequence presented in the "Fragment Ion Series" panel for each peptide, the linked residue is highlighted green.

 .. image:: /images/lorikeet-example-crosslink.png

 Looplink Spectrum
 ========================================
 Looplink peptides contain a crosslinker that has linked two residues in the single peptide.
-When calculating ion series, ProXL treats the sub-sequence between the linked residues (inclusive) as a single unit, as cleavages between the linked residues would result in crosslinked peptides--not a looplinked peptide.
+When calculating ion series, proxl treats the sub-sequence between the linked residues (inclusive) as a single unit, as cleavages between the linked residues would result in crosslinked peptides--not a looplinked peptide.
 As a result, a hypothetical b- and y-ion series for a looplinked peptide would look be as follows: